jclongo00/SMART-Car-II/README.md

 # SMART-Car-II

-This is the Git hun repo for the LMU SMART Car II Senior Capstone project.
+This is the Git hub repo for the LMU SMART Car II Senior Capstone project.

 This repo contains the fundamental code such as:
 - userInterface.py